South Africa's last white president, FW de Klerk, dead at 85 | Politics

 South Africa's last white president Frederik Willem (FW) de Klerk, who negotiated a peaceful transfer of power to a Black-led government under Nelson Mandela, died on Thursday aged 85 after a battle with cancer, his foundation said.

 De Klerk won praise worldwide for his role in scrapping apartheid and he shared the Nobel Peace Prize with Mandela in 1993.
 The following year Mandela won South Africa's first multi-racial elections with his African National Congress (ANC).
-But de Klerk's role in the transition to democracy remains highly contested nearly 30 years after the end of apartheid.
+In a message of condolence, President Cyril Ramaphosa paid tribute to de Klerk's "vital role" in South Africa's transition to democracy in the 1990s.

+"He took the courageous decision (as president) to unban political parties, release political prisoners and enter into negotiations with the liberation movement amid severe pressure to the contrary from many in his political constituency," Ramphosa said.
+Mandela's foundation said in a separate statement that de Klerk would "forever be linked to Nelson Mandela in the annals of South African history".

-Many Blacks were angered by his failure to curb political violence in the turbulent years leading up to the 1994 multi-racial elections, while right-wing white Afrikaners, who had long ruled the country under de Klerk's National Party, viewed him as a traitor to their cause of white supremacy.
-"Former President FW de Klerk died peacefully at his home in Fresnaye earlier this morning following his struggle against mesothelioma cancer," the FW de Klerk Foundation said in a statement on Thursday morning.
+However, de Klerk's role in the transition from minority white rule to democracy remains highly contested.
+Many Blacks were angered by his failure to curb political violence in the turbulent years leading up to the 1994 elections, while right-wing white Afrikaners, who had long ruled the country under de Klerk's National Party, viewed him as a traitor to their causes of white supremacy and nationalism.

 Julius Malema, who heads the Marxist Economic Freedom Fighters (EFF), the country's third biggest political party, was much more critical, saying de Klerk should be referred to not as a "former president" but as a "former apartheid president".
 Critics of de Klerk took to Twitter to say he should not get a state funeral due to his roots in the old apartheid regime.

-In his lifetime, Mandela, who died in 2013, had praised de Klerk's courage in dismantling the very system that had brought him to power.
-In his autobiography 'Long Walk to Freedom', Mandela wrote: "To make peace with an enemy one must work with that enemy, and that enemy becomes one's partner."
+Mandela, who died in 2013, had acknowledged in his autobiography "Long Walk to Freedom" de Klerk's key role in the transition to multi-racial democracy.
+"To make peace with an enemy one must work with that enemy, and that enemy becomes one's partner," he wrote.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)